 KCRW SYSTEM INTEGRATION RECAP

-As part of a $11 million project, KCRW, the premiere NPR radio outlet in Southern California was moved up from the basement into newly built facilities.
-The scope of the several year project included full turn key design, engineering and integration services of A large Production Studio and Television Control room, an Audio Control Room, an ADR Studio, Two Radio Control rooms, Three Production Booths, Four Voice over Booths, Seven Edit Suites, Twenty-Eight Classrooms, Three Conference rooms, and a Hundred Eighty seat Auditorium.
-Integration services include cabling, installation, commissioning, training and an on-going support agreement.
-This multi-discipline installation has included a wide range of equipment in Live, Post, Automation and Audio.
+As part of an $11 million project, KCRW, the premiere NPR radio outlet in Southern California was moved up from the basement into newly built facilities.
+The scope of the several year projects included full turn key design, engineering, and integration services of A large Production Studio and Television Control room, an Audio Control Room, an ADR Studio, Two Radio Control rooms, Three Production Booths, Four Voice Over Booths, Seven Edit Suites, Twenty-Eight Classrooms, Three Conference rooms, and a Hundred Eighty seat Auditorium.
+Integration services include cabling, installation, commissioning, training, and an ongoing support agreement.
+This multi-discipline installation has included a wide range of equipment in Live, Post, Automation, and Audio.